-ECHA concludes that as the composition of the substance to be tested was not sufficiently provided in the registration dossier, the similarity of the substance to be tested and the registered substance could not to be considered, and the requirements of Annex XI, section 1.5., as explained below, in conjunction with Article 13(1) and Annexes IX and X, third introductory paragraph, of the REACH Regulation are not met.
+ECHA concludes that as the identity and composition of the substance to be tested was not sufficiently provided in the registration dossier, the similarity of the substance to be tested and the registered substance could not to be considered, and the requirements of Annex XI, section 1.5., as explained below, in conjunction with Article 13(1) and Annex IX and X, third introductory paragraph, of the REACH Regulation are not met.

-The Registrant is accordingly requested to submit adequate information concerning the composition of the substance to be tested.
-The information to be provided shall include an appropriate chemical name or any other identifier of the constituents of the substance to be tested and composition as described under point 1 (a) for the registered substance.
+The Registrant is accordingly requested to submit adequate information concerning the identity and composition of the substance to be tested.
+The information to be provided shall include in addition to the information provided, an appropriate chemical name or any other identifier of the substance to be tested and its composition, as described under point 1(a) for the registered substance.